 SOC 222.
-CRIMINOLOGY
+CRIMINOLOGY THREE CREDITS

 An analysis of the nature and extent of crime and the causes and prevention of criminality.
 Topic areas include the history of criminology, criminological research methods, the extent and patterns of crime, and theories of criminal behavior, and criminal law and its functions.
+Prerequisite: Soc 101 or approval of instructor.